ibm-cloud-docs/cephaas/host_create.md

     Host name must be unique in the entire deployment.
 For example, if you create two hosts that are in the same deployment, and have the same name, an error "Host name already exists" is displayed.

+5. You can choose to encrypt the host with a PSK (Pre-shared key) encryption key.
+This is an optional step.
-5. Click **Next**.
+6. Click **Next**.
-6. [Optional] Select one or more volumes to map them to the host.
+7. [Optional] Select one or more volumes to map them to the host.
-7. Click **Create**.
+8. Click **Create**.
 The Host page refreshes and the new host appears at the beginning of the list of hosts.